Astrocoders/nautilus/docs/TabNavigator.md

 `TabNavigator` requires initial route, the screen that will be showed first.
 In our case it will be `Config.About`.
 In addition we need to specify what routes are going to represent our tabs, we do it by passing an array of routes to `routes` prop.

-Rebolt Navigation provides a default Tab Bar for iOS and Android, but if you want to use a custom one, use the optional prop `renderTabBar`.
-`renderTabBar` prop gives you a `tabBarProps` which consist all of the data you will need to build your custom Tab Bar with.
+Nautilus provides a default Tab Bar for iOS and Android, but if you want to use a custom one, use the optional prop `renderTabBar`. `renderTabBar` prop gives you a `tabBarProps` which consist all of the data you will need to build your custom Tab Bar with.

 `TabNavigator` also provides you with the `navigation` render prop, which you will use to pattern match on `navigation.currentRoute`.